Three shot in Edgemoor, Delaware

-EDGEMOOR, DEL.
-(WPVI) -- Delaware State Police are investigating a triple shooting that happened Wednesday night in Edgemoor, New Castle County.
+EDGEMOOR, Delaware (WPVI) -- Delaware State Police are investigating a triple shooting that happened Wednesday night in Edgemoor, New Castle County.

 The shots rang out on the 4800 block of Governor Prince Blvd. just before 6 p.m.